-The TMOH ensures full research support from the operational planning of the study to their execution and closure via the collection, processing, storage and analysis of high-quality biological samples and structured clinical data.
-It includes the operational units of the LIH (CPMO, CIEC, CCMS, IBBL) and its collaborative platforms (DMSP, LuxGen, RPP, LCTR) to integrate and optimize their accessibility, workflows and project/portfolio oversight.
+The TMOH ensures full research support from the operational planning of the study to its execution and closure via the collection, processing, storage and analysis of high-quality biological samples and structured clinical data.
+It includes the operational units of the LIH (CPMO, CIEC, CCMS, IBBL) and its collaborative platforms (DMSP and LuxGen) to integrate and optimize their accessibility, workflows and project/portfolio oversight.